freenas/freenas-docs/userguide/sharing.rst

 #.
 Clients will specify the :guilabel:`Path` when mounting the share.

 #.
 The :guilabel:`Maproot` and :guilabel:`Mapall` options are
-    exclusive, meaning only one can be used as the GUI does not allow both.
-The :guilabel:`Mapall` options supersede the
-    :guilabel:`Maproot` options.
-To restrict only the *root* user's permissions, set the :guilabel:`Maproot` option.
+    exclusive, meaning only one can be used as the |web-ui| does not allow both.
+The :guilabel:`Mapall` options supersede the :guilabel:`Maproot` options.
+To restrict only the *root* user permissions, set the :guilabel:`Maproot` option.
 To restrict permissions of all users, set the :guilabel:`Mapall` options.